AceHorizon1/AVConverter/README.md

 - MP4, MOV, AVI, MKV, WMV, FLV, WebM, and more

 ### Audio Formats
-- MP3, M4A, WAV, FLAC, AAC, OGG, and more
+- MP3, M4A, WAV, FLAC, AAC, OGG, WMA, OPUS, and more

 ## Architecture